BBVA/ust2dsa/debsecan_db_format.md

 The database has three sections, separated by an empty line.

+Also note that all three sections are lexicographically ordered.

 ### Section: List of vulnerabilities

 Contains lines with three comma-separated fields.